jasongoodwin/authentikat-jwt/README.md

 For a user of a web application, a token can issued by the security token service on login.
 That can then be used for both writing use info in the UI from the claims and also for authenticating requests for other assets.
 As an example, the claims could have username, age, timezone, etc which can be used on the client side.
 Then the user always provides the token in an "authorization" header on requests for restricted resources such as creating a post on their timeline.
-The token can be authenticated to validate the user is infact who they say they are.
+The token can be authenticated to validate the user is in fact who they say they are.
 If used like this, the token can be used instead of, or in conjunction with, a session store.

 The nice thing about JWT is that you use a header for the data so it gets around CORS problems seen with cookies.
 The token can be validated by any service that can validate the token with the secret key.